Transcontinental Motor Convoy: 2009 commemoration of 1919 convoy

 In the summer of 2009, on the 90th anniversary of the original trek, the Military Vehicle Preservation Association sponsored a re-enactment of the 1919 convoy.
 Beginning June 10, following the original route as much as possible and duplicating the original schedule, the convoy set out from Washington, D.C.
 Over the length of the convoy, more than 150 historic military vehicles, including fifty military jeeps, nineteen 3/4 ton trucks, seven 1½ ton trucks, six 2½ ton trucks, three cargo trucks, nine motorcycles, and four sedans took part.
 The oldest vehicle to take part was a 1917 Four Wheel Drive Model B 3 ton ammunition truck.

 The reenactors had three purposes: along with retracing the route of 1919 convoy over the historic Lincoln Highway, they paid tribute to the U.S. military and commemorated the 200th anniversary of the birth of President Abraham Lincoln.

 2019 commemoration of 1919 convoy

 In August and September 2019, on the 100th anniversary of the original trek, two touring groups commemorated the centennial of the 1919 tour.
 First, the Military Vehicle Preservation Association sponsored a re-enactment of the 1919 convoy as they had done in 2009.
 The second tour was made by members of the Lincoln Highway Association.
-Both tours started in Washington, DC and ended in San Francisco.
+Both tours started in Washington, D.C., and ended in San Francisco.